Recall Stars Classes

 Equally, if your dog has a strong predatory chase drive, or runs away in response to being frightened, then your chances of recalling them successfully are likely to be significantly diminished, because your dog’s physical and emotional arousal will be driving them to move towards something other than you e.g. a prey target or a safe haven.
 A different, individually-tailored training and management plan is required for individuals demonstrating these behaviours to prevent them running into danger.

 Further course details

-Your puppy / dog must be motivated by food and / or toys to participate successfully in this particular training programme.
-If your puppy / dog is not currently motivated to work for food and / or toys, please contact Sara to discuss alternative recall training plans which could work for you and your puppy / dog.
+Your dog must be motivated to work for food as reinforcement for desirable behaviours to participate successfully in this particular training programme.
+If they are motivated by toys it will be possible / beneficial to use toys as reinforcement for some, but not all of the in-class and homework activities.
+If your dog is not currently motivated to work for food, please contact Sara to discuss how you may be able to increase your dog's food motivation / alternative recall training plans which could work for you and your dog.

-The Recall Stars course includes 6 x 45 minute classes, as well as after-class support via telephone, video call or email.
+The Recall Stars course includes 6 x 45 minute classes, as well as follow-up training notes, homework exercises and after-class support via telephone, video call or email.

-You and your puppy / dog will receive a graduation gift for completing the course.
+You and your dog will receive a graduation gift for completing the course.

 6 week course: £120.00

 For upcoming start dates and times for the Recall Stars course, please visit the Class Dates & Prices page.
 To register your interest in booking onto the course please complete and submit the Registration Form on the Booking Information page.